gwolfis/cstv2-aws-workshop/README.md

 * F5 VSC extension installed

 ## What you will learn
-How to use CSTv2 to deploy BIG-IP Failover design in AWS when a **network already exists** AKA 'existing stack' and customize the template for local usage.
+How to use CSTv2 to deploy BIG-IP Failover design in AWS when a **network already exists**, also known as 'existing stack' and customize the template for local usage.

 Tasks to deploy are:

-* Learn AWS basics
+* Learn AWS basics;
-* Manually create a VPC, affiliated networking components and a test application
+* Manually create a VPC, affiliated networking components and a test application;
-* Use CSTv2 'existing network' to deploy BIG-IP
+* Use CSTv2 'existing network' to deploy BIG-IP.

 The mix between manually configuring AWS components and the use of CloudFormation Templates (CFTs) make that one will better understand the deployed objects and the relationship between each other.